santiagosayshey/Brain-Two/Dictionarry/Profiles/Transparent.md

    - In scenarios where a VOD or Blu-ray is unavailable in the desired resolution, the profile uses SD as a fallback.
 There's a clear hierarchy: DVD remuxes take precedence, followed by SD 'Golden Popcorns', and then other internal SD encodes and VODs.

 ### 3. The Role of Indexer Flags
    - Beyond relying on data, the profile also utilizes indexer flags, especially with platforms like PassThePopcorn and HDBits.
-These flags are instrumental in handling exceptions where a 'Golden Popcorn' exists but hasn't been accounted for or when a more reputable group has done the 'Golden Popcorn'.
+These flags are instrumental in handling exceptions where a 'Golden Popcorn' exists but hasn't been accounted for or when a more reputable group has actually encoded the 'Golden Popcorn'.
 This mechanism ensures that genuinely transparent releases are not missed.

 ### 4. Quality Profiles and Their Significance
-   - Quality isn't merely about the resolution.
-There can be instances where a 4K VOD is 'webripped' to 1080p, offering a different viewing experience compared to a standard 1080p Blu-ray encode.
+   - Quality isn't merely about the source.
+There can be instances where a 4K VOD is 'webripped' to 1080p, offering a superior source compared to a standard 1080p Blu-ray encode.
 To ensure the best grab, various profiles like WEBRIP, BLURAY, and WEBDL are nested under a 'transparent capable' grouping, ensuring no specific type is prioritized over another.